iansquenet/minimaltube-list/README.md

 ## About

 This list should help keep away from distractions and clickbait.
 I've come up with all the keywords.
+Also may cause to break.

 As of now there are no categories, but all the keywords are alphabetically sorted and ends with symbols and emojis.